 - 1. Staff shall accept reports made verbally, in writing, anonymously, and from third parties and shall promptly document any verbal reports in accordance with VOL IV-4.1-1.01 (Incident Reports).
 [28 CFR § 115.351(c)] - 2.
-Staff, including medical practitioners and mental health professionals, shall immediately report to the shift commander any knowledge, suspicion or information of any type regarding any incident of sexual abuse or sexual harassment that occurred in a facility, whether or not it is part of DJJ, retaliation against residents or staff who reported such an incident, and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation.
+Staff, including medical practitioners and QMHPs, shall immediately report to the shift commander any knowledge, suspicion or information of any type regarding any incident of sexual abuse or sexual harassment that occurred in a facility, whether or not it is part of DJJ, retaliation against residents or staff who reported such an incident, and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation.
 If the shift commander is the subject of the complaint, the staff shall notify the Administrator on Call (AOC).
 [28 CFR § 115.361(a) and (d)] - 3.
 Staff shall comply with any applicable mandatory child abuse reporting laws.
-[28 CFR § 115.361(b)] - Medical practitioners and mental health professionals shall inform residents at the initiation of services of their duty to report and the limitations of confidentiality.
-[28 CFR § 115.361(d)(2)] - 5.
-Apart from reporting to designated supervisors or officials and designated State or local services agencies, staff is prohibited from revealing any information related to a sexual abuse or sexual harassment report to anyone other than to the extent necessary to make treatment, investigation, and other security and management decisions.
-[28 CFR § 115.361(c)] - 6.
-Staff may use one of the Ombuds Program numbers (833-941-1370 [toll free] or 804-323-0888) to privately report sexual abuse and sexual harassment of residents.
-[28 CFR § 115.351(e)]
+[28 CFR § 115.361(b)] - 4.
+Medical practitioners and QMHPs shall inform residents at the initiation of services of their duty to report and the limitations of confidentiality.
+[28 CFR § 115.361(d)(2)]

-7. Incidents involving the sexual abuse or sexual harassment of a resident shall be entered into BADGE in accordance with VOL IV-4.1-1.01 (Incident Reports).
-The Facility PREA Compliance Manager shall input information regarding the immediate actions taken in the PREA Corrective Action Tab within five (5) business days.
-Once the investigation is completed by DJJ's Investigative Unit, the Facility PREA Compliance Manager shall update the disposition of the investigation and add information regarding the final PREA Corrective Action.
+- 5. Apart from reporting to designated supervisors or officials and designated State or local services agencies, staff is prohibited from revealing any information related to a sexual abuse or sexual harassment report to anyone other than to the extent necessary to make treatment, investigation, and other security and management decisions.
+[28 CFR § 115.361(c)] - Staff may use one of the Ombuds Program numbers (833-941-1370 [toll free] or 804-323-0888) to privately report sexual abuse and sexual harassment of residents.
+[28 CFR § 115.351(e)] - 7.
+Incidents involving the sexual abuse or sexual harassment of a resident shall be entered into BADGE in accordance with VOL IV-4.1-1.01 (Incident Reports).
+The AOC or designee shall input information regarding the immediate actions taken in the PREA Corrective Action Tab within three (3) business days.
+Once the investigation is completed by the Investigative Unit, the Facility PREA Compliance Manager shall add information regarding the final PREA Corrective Action.

-1.03-7.3 Medical Practitioner and Mental Health Professional Reporting
+1.03-7.3 Medical Practitioner and QMHP Reporting